NZR 56-foot carriage

-The NZR 56-foot carriage is a class of 56 ft long railway passenger carriage formerly used on almost all long-distance passenger rail transport in New Zealand.
+The NZR 56-foot carriage is a type of 56 ft long railway passenger carriage formerly used on almost all long-distance passenger rail transport in New Zealand.
 88 carriages have been preserved.

 1927: prototypes and first batch

 The first 56-foot carriages were built in 1927, being a development of the then-standard steel-panel A^{A} class NZR 50-foot carriages.
 These first six carriages were 50-foot carriages with lengthened underframes at the ends, and the carriages retained the same bogie spacing as the 50-foot carriages.
 Designed for sleeper use, these carriages were clad in wood initially.
 All were given the A^{A} classification due to their limited running rights, and were numbered consecutively from A^{A} 1616 to A^{A} 1622.
 Later they were clad in steel and given new underframes to match the later 56 ft carriages.

 1930s-1940s: second batch

 It was not until 1937 that further 56-foot carriages were built, to a slightly different design.
 The new carriages had different bogie spacing and a more rounded profile, to allow general route availability.
 They were classed A, with the initial batch of 92 being built at Otahuhu Railway Workshops and Addington Railway Workshops.
 It took until 1945 to complete the order.
 Further carriages were ordered after 1938, but due to the Second World War, they were never delivered.
 The 1951 Annual Report noted 127 carriages were "on order" but not under construction, this was substantially reduced to five with the ordering of the 88-seater railcars in 1955, and disappeared altogether in 1957.

 There was a large amount of variation in the body arrangement between batches.
 This primarily reflected the carriages use – second class (X25480), first-class, first and second-class composite (X25916) or semi sleeping.
 There were also variations between carriages intended for North Island and South Island use.
 South Island first-class carriages (X25495) were built with pressure ventilation and a coupe compartment at one end, while North Island first Class carriages (X25485) used roof-based vents like second class carriages, and did not include a coupe.
 Up to 12 second-class carriages were converted into 20 bed ambulance carriages for use in World War Two and after the war were converted for general use, six of which were converted for first-class use, with four receiving seats of a more modern design, that were later used for the Endeavour and The Connoisseur car.
 Eight out of 11 Semi sleeper carriages were rebuilt as 16-berth all-sleeper carriages, one rebuilt as a 14-berth sleeper because it retained the original 4-berth cabin.
 56-foot carriages quickly became the mainstay of the passenger fleet, being used on the NZRs important trains in their red livery.